 Childcare is available for those with children, infants through kindergarten on the lower level.
 We welcome children 1st grade and up to join their parents in the worship service.

-There are worship bags and clipboards with helpful materials for children available in the Narthex (area in the rear of the sanctuary).
+There are worship bags and clipboards with helpful materials for children available in the area at the rear of the sanctuary called the Narthex.
 Please feel free to utilize them and know that we love to have all ages in worship.

 There are blue “Welcome” cards in the pew rack.
 Please fill it out to help us know of your presence.
 This is of course optional but you might find it helpful to receive our weekly emails and monthly newsletters.